jytou/vanitygen/README.md

 On a decent machine, you can expect to search for 200 addresses per second.
 If you generate from seeds, you can reach 50k addresses per second, but you won't be able to log into Duniter clients, except Silkaj at the moment.
 This is very slow.
 So if the percentage of finding your regex is, say, 0.000001%, you would be ready to wait at least a month to get a result.
 That's a long time.
 So before thinking about what regex you want to search for, it is wise to get an estimate of the complexity of the search.
 You don't want to search for something if it will take 500 years to find it.

-Public addresses are using 58 different characters.
-So, if you search for a word of 5 letters (case sensitive) at the beginning of the string, the probability of finding one is: (1/58)^5=.000000002.
-Which, at 200 keys a second, gives you roughly a 20 days time frame to find what you want.
-If you don't require it to be at the beginning of the key, then you multiply by the length of the string minus 5 (keys are 43 characters in length), which is roughly a day.
+Public addresses are using 62 different characters.
+So, if you search for a word of 5 letters (case sensitive) at the beginning of the string, the probability of finding one is: (1/62)^5=.000000001.
+Which, at 200 keys a second, gives you roughly a 50 days time frame to find what you want.
+If you don't require it to be at the beginning of the key, then you multiply by the length of the string minus 5 (keys are 43 characters in length), which is less than a day.
 But then your "beautiful string" may be in the very middle of the key, and people will not notice it.

+In reality, things are a little more complex since characters are not used in a uniform distribution (try searching for "^a" and "^A"), but it gives some rough estimates of the time you'll have to wait before getting a result.

 You can also get better odds by allowing non case sensitive matches, and even "hacker-style" characters (1 for l, 3 for E, etc.).